 This week the Muddy Surrey team came down with a dreadful bout of lifestyle envy.
 It came about unexpectedly, but hit each of us with a powerful force.
-We had been to sample an out-of-the-way pub that had a long-standing reputation for being a lot less than brilliant.
+We had been to sample an out-of-the-way pub that had a reputation for being less than brilliant.

 That, of course, was before Becky and John Hopper took over and waved their magic wands.
 Okay, some heavy-duty building tools and a couple of paintbrushes may have also been waved around, but The Plough Inn, in the tiny village of Coldharbour, near Dorking, has been transformed and is now a glorious pub and B&B, with a barn for private venues and its own micro brewery.
 It’s gorgeous.
 And I wanna run it!

 The pub re-opened after the refurb midway through last year, offering a menu that’s a few notches above standard pub fare.
 The decor is cool and classy country pub.

 Next door there’s The Shop at the Plough, which has become a favourite stopping off point for the many cyclists that tackle these Surrey hills.
 The shop serves tea, coffee and fresh pastries, and sells a wonderful selection of local food.
 There’s also a bicycle repair kit for cyclists who are unfortunate enough to need it.

 Upstairs at the pub, there are six rooms that have each been redecorated in the kind of way I’d have liked to have done my room, but didn’t quite have the nerve.
 They’re classically vintage, with a touch of quirk, and pretty damn gorgeous.